nr282/predictgas_api/README.md

 ## Author

 The author of the codebase is Nathaniel Rogalskyj.
-Nathaniel Rogalskyj received his Bachelor's degree in Computer Science from Cornell.
-He can be contacted at: nate.rogalskyj@spectralresearch.io
+Nathaniel Rogalskyj received his Bachelor's degree in Computer Science and Mathematics from Cornell.
+He can be contacted at: nr282@cornell.edu